 A concentric castle was one of the most famous forms of a medieval castle.
 It was the kind of castle that had two rings of outer walls with the inner wall usually higher than the outer one.
 The inner wall was made higher so that it could be defended effectively from the outer wall.

 Contrary to what the term “concentric” might imply, the shape of concentric medieval castles was not circular but rectangular or sometimes irregular polygon.
-Another feature distinguishing the concentric castles is that they generally did not have central free-standing keep.
+Another feature distinguishing the concentric castles is that they generally did not have a central free-standing keep.

-The history of concentric castles could be tracked back to ancient times when Assyrians, Persians, and Egyptians built them.
-In Europe, concentric castles became particularly popular during the high Middle Ages after the Crusades when rapid advancements were made in siege technology.
+The history of concentric castles can be traced back to ancient times when Assyrians, Persians, and Egyptians built them.
+In Europe, concentric castles became particularly popular during the high medieval period after the Crusades when rapid advancements were made in siege technology.

-A variety of material was used in the construction of a medieval concentric castles.
+A variety of materials was used in the construction of a concentric castle.
 The most important was of course stone which could be mined in quarries.
 Stone in several of these medieval castles was also used from the ruins of old Roman fortifications.

-Since a concentric castle consisted of outer and inner walls, this kind of medieval castle provided a solid defence.
-The inner wall could be defended form the outer wall and once the outer wall was penetrated by the enemy, the inner wall could still be used to protect the actual castle.
+Since a concentric castle consisted of outer and inner walls, this kind of medieval castle provided solid defense.
+The inner wall could be defended from the outer wall and once the outer wall was penetrated by the enemy, the inner wall could still be used to protect the actual castle.

-They also required more workers and more time to be build and it was common for concentric castles to be built in several years.
+They also required more workers and more time to be built and it was common for concentric castles to be built in several years.
 With larger garrisons and more soldiers, prolonged sieges could sometimes result in starvation.